 - a.
-Payment arrangements include approved financial aid, payment plans, cash or credit card. - b.
-Payments may be made by check, electronic payments, VISA, MASTERCARD, or DISCOVER.
-The college offers monthly payment options with the Tuition Payment Plan at tuitionpaymentplan.com/aic. - c.
+Payment arrangements include approved financial aid, payment plans, cash or credit card. - Payments may be made by check, electronic payments, Visa, Mastercard, or Discover.
+The college offers a monthly Tuition Payment Plan at mycollegepaymentplan.com/aic. - c.
 International students must make full payment prior to arrival and are not eligible for participation in payment plans. - d.
 Students expecting employer funded direct payments should provide a signed agreement to the Student Accounts office for approval. - e.
 When a verified credit balance appears on a student account, refunds will be made in accordance with the student's directions and regulatory requirements.